koobzaar/koobzaar/README.md

 Discord: Kobzar

 E-mail: bruno.trigueiro@pm.me

-I suggest you to e-mail me if you want a fast response.
+I suggest you to write an e-mail if you want a fast response.